-NIC Co-Founder and Strategic Advisor Robert Kramer has identified “Six Key Drivers” that will shape the senior living industry over the next 10 years.
-Kramer is also Founder & Fellow at Nexus Insights, a think tank to advance the well-being of older adults through innovative models of housing, community and healthcare.
-NIC Notes will publish a bi-weekly series detailing each key driver.
-What follows is an introduction to the series.
-What will the senior housing and care environment look like in 2032?
-It’s a question that has broad implications for the decisions we make today.
+The Increasing Importance of Data and Analytics NIC Co-Founder and Strategic Advisor Robert Kramer has identified “Six Key Drivers” that will shape the senior living industry over the next 10 years.
+Kramer is also Founder & Fellow at Nexus Insights, a think tank advancing the well-being of older adults through innovative models of housing, community and healthcare.
+NIC Notes is publishing a series detailing each key driver.
+View the first four installments of the "Six Key Drivers" blog series.
+What follows is an analysis of the fifth key driver: The Increasing Importance of Data and Analytics.